-For the three months ended March 31, 2014, the loss on change in value of derivatives was \$27,023.
+For the three and six months ended 2014, the loss on change in value of derivatives was \$7,463 and \$34,485, respectively.
 The loss in 2014 resulted from a change in the market value of our common stock to be purchased under the share repurchase agreement with Liberty Media.
 On April 25, 2014, we completed the final purchase installment under this share repurchase agreement and repurchased \$340,000 of our shares of common stock from Liberty Media at a price of \$3.66 per share.
-There was no such loss for the three months ended March 31, 2015.